 Is Your Truck Ready For Winter Weather ?

-Uncle Al’s UTC Tech Tip
+Uncle Al's Tech Tips of the Week

 Winter preparation is an annual event for fleet and owner-operators from Detroit to Denver — even Tampa can earn big dividends by avoiding unnecessary downtime and safe operation.

 Whether you use conventional or extended-drain coolant, your coolant system should get acute attention as sub-freezing temperatures approach.
 Listed are tips to ensure your system is ready to endure the winter.

 - When implementing preventive maintenance, check the system, especially clamps and hoses, for leaks.
 As it gets cooler the rubber shrinks and they may start to leak.

 - Check your coolant level often and always use a high-quality coolant ( Brand names products ) and correct type.
 If not sure reference your factory operator’s manual.

 - Pull a sample of coolant and check the solution to see if the freeze point is appropriate.
 A 50-50 solution should protect your engine down to -34 degrees F. This can be measured by a handheld refractometer (the most accurate), test strip or hydrometer.
 This measurement tells you only if the concentration of glycol and water is correct and if the freeze point protection is adequate.

 - Use the test strips designed to test the key inhibitor levels for the coolant you are using to ensure they are preventing aeration, corrosion and cavitation.
 If in doubt, send a sample to a lab.

 - Do a visual check of the solution in the see-through tank under the hood.
 It should be clear with bright tint and free of any debris.
 If milky this indicates immediate attention.